 - say a seasonal thank you to loyal hair and beauty clients and

-- promote your New Year offers.
+- promote your January offers.

-Hand these cards out to clients throughout November and December to drum up business for the start of the New Year.
+Hand these cards out to clients throughout November and December to drum up business for the start of the new year.
 Each morning ask your team to write a card for each of their clients that day.
-This personal touch only takes minutes yet shouts, “we care, and we love your business.
-Thank you.”
+This personal touch only takes minutes yet shouts, ‘We care, and we love your business.
+Thank you.’

 Don’t undervalue the marketing power of those two little words.
 Thank you.
-I explore the scientific research behind thanks and spending in this post.

 A couple of professional marketing tips…

 - Think about your terms and conditions carefully.
 Always include them (discreetly) in your Christmas card to avoid disgruntled clients come January.
-Just adding the phrase “terms and conditions apply” is not enough.
+Just adding the phrase ‘terms and conditions apply’ is not enough.
 Believe me.